swrlab/swrlab/PRINCIPLES.md

 Delivery Performance is the combination of the ability and agility to make changes, deploy, and recover services.
 To us, security and reliability are more important than pure delivery performance.

-All of our projects and services are actively maintained (dependency and platform updates; security and CVE fixes) or reevaluated and eventually phased out and turned off.
+All of our projects and services must be actively maintained (dependency and platform updates; security and CVE fixes) or need to be reevaluated and eventually turned off.

 We aim to avoid quick hacks that build technical debt in the future.

-## Inclusivity & Neutral Terminology

-We aspire our products and services to be accessible and usable by everyone.

-We only use neutral and inclusive names for our services and in our code and documentation.
-We advocate and educate others, whenever we come across occurrences of avoidable terms.

 ## Code Structure & Testing

 Code should be readable, understandable, and clean.
 It should include inline comments for documentation about specific steps.
 Overall documentation should be written in separate Markdown files.
-We prefer English for file names, variables, comments, and documentation to keep it universal and avoid unclear "Denglisch" (German + English) combinations.
+We prefer English for file names, variables, comments, and documentation to keep it universal and avoid unclear "_Denglisch_" (German + English) combinations.

 Modules and artifacts used in multiple projects should be managed in a central place to avoid redundancy and to benefit from adaptability (e.g. `@swrlab/node-utils`).